 training.
 The Foundation accepts proposals for grants, endowments,

 or scholarships.
 Please note, funding is not provided for capital

 items, and scholarship requests receive the highest consideration.

 Funds are distributed between January 1 and December 31 of the following

 Proposals must be submitted

 no later than August 31st.
-Please send 12 copies of your proposal
+Please email the completed proposal

 The SCBA Educational Foundation Board will meet in September to review

 proposals, and those schools approved for funding will be notified